Bocchus II

 Bocchus II was a king of Mauretania in the 1st century BC.
-He was the son of Mastanesosus, who died in 49 BC, upon which Bocchus inherited the throne.
+He was the son of Mastanesosus, who died in 49 BC.

 Biography

 He was the son of Mastanesosus, king of Mauretania.
 His father was identified from the Latin legends of the coins that give the exact lineage Rex Bocchus Sosi f or Sos fi and cannot be read other than "King Bocchus son of Sosus".
-By 49 BC, Mauretania seems to have been partitioned between Bocchus II and Bogud II, who are speculated to have been perhaps cousins or brothers, though the lineage is unknown.
-Bocchus II ruled over the eastern part of Mauretania and had Iol as capital, while Bogud II ruled over the western part of Mauretania and had Volubilis as capital.
+By 49 BC, Mauretania seems to have been partitioned between Bocchus II and Bogud, who are speculated to have been perhaps cousins or brothers, though the lineage is unknown.
+Bocchus II ruled over the eastern part of Mauretania and had Iol as capital, while Bogud ruled over the western part of Mauretania and had Volubilis as capital.
 The only known things about his rule were three events: his relations with Sittius, his part in the war against Juba I and the Pompeians, and the annexation of Western Mauretania.
 He was recognized as king by the Caesarean Senate in 49 BC, but he was previously hostile to Juba and it is unknown when exactly his reign began.
 It is certain that by this time, him and his brother Bogud, would plead in favor of Caesar against the Pompeians and their ally Juba I, king of Numidia.